belavadi/melon-mail/README.md

 test
 ```

-If you want to use the build contracts in the frontend, you'll need to enable `testContract: true` in /config/config.json by default it will be false and contracts deployed on kovan will be used
+If you want to deploy the contracts to kovan use ```migrate --network kovan ``` in solidity/truffle.js you have
+the deployment config for the network you can use your own local node or infura.io (supply the mnemonic 12 keyword seed of your wallet to deploy with infura)
+Add the new abi and contract address to the config.json file if you want to test your changes in the frontend.

 ### Production deploy
 ```